 |Today's Featured Coin

-Coins of the Maghas can be seen on the Maghas page.
+Examples of all four denominations of the type can be seen on the Azilises page.

 A Note on Image Sizes: On the web, it is impossible to present coin images in their actual sizes, the way they can be in print.
 Throughout the CoinIndia website,